Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: INTRODUCTION

 We compute the \ac{MAP} estimation of the formulated factor graph via numerical optimization~\cite{DellaertK06} that results in enhanced computational efficiency.
 In order to validate the effectiveness of our proposed framework, we perform a comparative analysis against the \ac{QP} optimization-based \ac{MPCC}~\cite{Liniger15} for two exemplary racetracks.
-The results illustrate the superior performance of our method in terms of both cumulative curvature and average speed.
-In summary, the contributions of this work are as follows: \begin{itemize} \item A factor graph-based racecar planning framework is introduced that offers a structured representation of planning objectives highlighting the insights into the local design thinking of modeling the problem. \item We propose a novel methodology to minimize the cumulative curvature of the path by introducing a factor node that is attached to three consecutive variable nodes, which is integrated into the rest of the factor graph.
-This leads to a unified planning framework that considers raceline curvature, vehicle motion model, and other constraints within a single planning module. \end{itemize}
+The results illustrate the superior performance of our method in terms of both cumulative curvature and average speed, resulting in better lap time.
+In summary, the contributions of this work are as follows: \begin{itemize} \item A factor graph-based racecar planning framework is introduced that offers a structured representation of planning objectives highlighting the insights into the local design thinking of modeling the problem. \item We propose a novel methodology to minimize the cumulative curvature of the path by introducing a factor node attached to three consecutive variable nodes, which is integrated into the rest of the factor graph.
+This leads to a unified planning framework considering raceline curvature, vehicle motion model, and other constraints within a single planning module. \end{itemize}

 The rest of the paper is structured as follows: In Section~\ref{sec:relatedWork}, we provide an overview of the related work in the field.
 Preliminaries, vehicle model adopted in this work, and the background about \ac{PAI} is presented in Section~\ref{sec:prelimAndBackground}.
 The problem statement and key methodology of the proposed approach are introduced in Section~\ref{sec:methodology}.
 Section~\ref{sec:FGPlanning} details the formulation of factors based on the motion objectives and constraints.
 Implementation details of the proposed algorithmic framework and the results are presented in Section~\ref{sec:results}.
 A detailed discussion about the limitations of the proposed methodology and future research directions are presented in Section~\ref{sec:discussion}.
 Conclusive remarks are outlined in Section~\ref{sec:conclusions}.